French submarine dispute could torpedo EU-Australia trade talks - KESQ

 Meanwhile, China has been looking for a way into Australia’s other big trade agreement — the Comprehensive and Progressive Trans-Pacific Partnership (CPTPP), which is an 11-country free trade pact that came into force in December 2018.
 China formally applied to join it last week.

-— Joseph Ataman and Saskya Vandoorne in Paris, and James Frater in London contributed to this report.
+— Joseph Ataman and Saskya Vandoorne in Paris, and James Frater, Wesley Oliver and Maddie Araujo in London contributed to this report.

 The-CNN-Wire